A Root Parametrized Differential Equation for the Special Linear Group: The method and results from the theory of algebraic groups

-\end{remark} The following remark allows us to describe the image of the elements of the root groups under the logarithmic derivative during the differential transformation of $A$.
-A proof can be found in \cite{Kov}. \begin{remark} Let $\mathcal{G} \subset \mathrm{GL}_n$ be a linear algebraic group.
-Then the restriction
+\end{remark} Finally, we look at the logarithmic derivative.
+Remark~\ref{remark4} below allows us to describe the image of the elements of the root groups under the logarithmic derivative during the differential transformation of $A$ in terms of the roots. \begin{remark} Let $G \subset \mathrm{GL}_n$ be a linear algebraic group.
+Then the restriction of $l \delta$ to $G$ maps $G(F)$ to its Lie algebra $\mathfrak{g}(F)$, i.e. we have